Skip to content

 Summary

 You can pause Windows 11 updates for up to 5 weeks to avoid interruptions.
-You can easily manage this via the Windows Update section in Settings.
+This can be easily managed through the Windows Update section in Settings.
 Remember that security updates are vital, so always resume them when you have a free moment to keep your system protected.

 Can I pause 🪟 Windows 11 update in progress?